Chicken Teriyaki Bowl (照り焼き丼)

 - Sake – Sake is added to teriyaki sauce for flavor and umami.
 The alcohol in it burns off as you caramelize the sauce.
 Normally I use equal parts sake, soy sauce, and sugar for my teriyaki sauce, but you’ll want extra sauce to drizzle over the rice and veggies for teriyaki bowls.
 That’s why I use double the amount of sake for this.
 You can watch this video to learn more about why sake is used in Japanese cuisine.
 If you’re wondering about mirin, it can be added, but in my experience, most mirin found outside of Japan is fake (mixture of alcohol, sugar, and flavor-enhancers).
 Since sake is easier to find than real mirin and tastes better than the fake stuff, it makes for a good substitute.
 If you find real brewed mirin (be sure it does not include salt), you can substitute it for the sake and cut the amount of sugar in half.

-- Soy sauce – Any Japanese soy sauce will work.
-I used a brand called Marunaka, which is included in my Japanese ingredient box.
+- Soy sauce – Any Japanese soy sauce such as Kikkoman will work.

 - Sugar – The sugar balances out the saltiness of the soy sauce and creates the trademark sweet and savory taste of teriyaki sauce.
 I like to use evaporated cane sugar, but any natural sugar will work.
 If you are using an artificial sweetener, you’ll need to adjust the amount based on the sweetness of the product you use.
 Also, keep in mind that many sugar substitutes don’t caramelize the same way that sugar does, so the texture and taste of your teriyaki sauce may not turn out the same.